WhiteRicex/ArchRice/README.md

 # ArchRice
 Documentation and backup for my arch setup

+# Dual Booting

+## Windows (no hibernation and no fast startup)
+in admin cmd run:
+powercfg /H off

 # setup
 Note: This was set up using Hyper-V so it may not work perfectly.
 I will be following this guide i wrote for installing arch onto my surface